mmalenta/docker_tutorial/README.md

 is not be the ideal fit for your requirements.
 Despite the strong competition and some notable shortcomings, Docker is still a popular choice and is often seen as a standard for containers.

-You may here people saying "running an image" or "running a container".
-These terms are often (incorrectly!) used interchangeably.

 **You should have Docker installed by now.** We will now use a simple Docker command to download the *Hello World* of **Docker images** and start our